MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-D-Health-Information-Technology/part-170-Health-Information-Technology-Standards-Implementation-Specifications-Certification-Criteria-Certification-Programs-Health-Information-Technology/subpart-C-Certification-Criteria-Health-Information-Technology/section-170.315.md

 (iv) *Location configuration.* Enable a user to set the storage location to which the export summary or export summaries are intended to be saved.

-(7) *Security tags - summary of care - send.* Enable a user to create a summary record formatted in accordance with the standard adopted in § 170.205(a)(4) that is tagged as restricted and subject to restrictions on re-disclosure according to the standard adopted in § 170.205(o)(1) at the:
+(7) *Security tags—summary of care—send.* Enable a user to create a summary record formatted in accordance with the standard adopted in § 170.205(a)(4) that is tagged as restricted and subject to restrictions on re-disclosure according to the standard adopted in § 170.205(o)(1) at the:

 (i) Document, section, and entry (data element) level; or

-(ii) Document level for the period until May 2, 2022.
+(ii) Document level for the period before December 31, 2022.

-(8) *Security tags - summary of care - receive.* (i) Enable a user to receive a summary record that is formatted in accordance with the standard adopted in § 170.205(a)(4) that is tagged as restricted and subject to restrictions on re-disclosure according to the standard adopted in § 170.205(o)(1) at the:
+(8) *Security tags—summary of care—receive.* (i) Enable a user to receive a summary record that is formatted in accordance with the standard adopted in § 170.205(a)(4) that is tagged as restricted and subject to restrictions on re-disclosure according to the standard adopted in § 170.205(o)(1) at the:

 (A) Document, section, and entry (data element) level; or

-(B) Document level for the period until May 2, 2022; and
+(B) Document level for the period before December 31, 2022; and

 (ii) Preserve privacy markings to ensure fidelity to the tagging based on consent and with respect to sharing and re-disclosure restrictions.